 Features and Amenities: Site plan projects deliver a number of standard benefits that are required by conditions of approval, including a Public Art contribution, Utility Fund contribution and streetscape improvements, including undergrounding of existing utilities around the site.
-The applicant is proposing to achieve National Green Building Standard (NGBS) Silver Certification.
 Additional features and amenities have yet to be determined as of the date of this report.